rhyslwells/Data-Archive/content/standardised/Model Interpretability.md

 These tools are becoming standard for ensuring trustworthiness and transparency in ML models, enabling organizations to defend model predictions in regulated industries and maintain user trust.

-[[p values]] and [[Confidence interval]]: If statistical significance is needed, interpret these values to determine which features significantly contribute to the model.
+[[p values]] and [[Confidence Interval]]: If statistical significance is needed, interpret these values to determine which features significantly contribute to the model.

 [[SHapley Additive exPlanations]]